-Radiotherapy uses targeted x-rays to destroy cancer cells.
-Radiotherapy can cure cancer in many sites of the body.
-Radiotherapy can be administered by a variety of machines and devices.
-Side effects of radiotherapy may include fatigue, nausea, vomiting, hair loss, mouth ulcers, skin changes, chest or abdominal problems.
+Radiotherapy uses targeted x-rays to destroy cancer cells while reducing the impact of radiation on healthy cells.
+Radiotherapy can be used to treat cancer in many sites of the body and can be administered by a variety of machines and devices.
+Possible side effects of radiotherapy include fatigue, nausea, vomiting, hair loss, mouth ulcers, skin changes, and chest or abdominal problems.

-Radiotherapy is the use of precisely targeted x-rays to destroy cancer cells.
-Normal cells can recover from radiotherapy.
-The length of treatment varies depending on factors such as the location, type and stage of the cancer, and whether or not the radiotherapy is combined with other treatments such as chemotherapy or surgery.
-Radiotherapy can cure cancer in many sites of the body.
+Radiotherapy is the use of precisely targeted x-rays to destroy cancer cells while reducing the impact of radiation on healthy cells.
+The length of treatment varies depending on factors such as the location, type and stage of the cancer, and whether or not the radiotherapy is combined with other treatments, such as chemotherapy or surgery.
+Radiotherapy can be used to treat cancer in many sites of the body.

 Radiotherapy treatment decisions